rackerlabs/technical-blog/_posts/2019-07-03-oracle-goldengate-microservices-architecture.md

 ### Conclusion

-Microservices architecture is a new service-based architecture that simplifies the configuration, administration, and monitoring of large-scale and cloud deployments.
+Microservices architecture is a new service-based architecture that simplifies the configuration, administration, and monitoring of large-scale, cloud deployments.
 This post introduced you to the OGG MA and its components, which is expected to change the way you replicate data on-premise, in the cloud and in hybrid environments.